-While we were all mesmerized with Comey’s testimony of employer harassment and Donald was being kept busy with a chew toy, the Senate GOP has been secretly crafting a healthcare plan designed to be voted on quickly by the end of June.
-They will use “Rule 14” to whip it to the floor for a vote, and the deed will be done before we have a chance for expert analysis or public comment.
+Way back when we were all mesmerized with Comey’s testimony of employer harassment and Donald was being kept busy with a chew toy, the Senate GOP had been secretly crafting a healthcare plan designed to be voted on quickly by the end of June.
+They wanted to use “Rule 14” to whip it to the floor for a vote, and the deed would be done before we have a chance for expert analysis or public comment.
 Then the gaslighting about “access” would commence, because, well, they think we’re stupid.

-Why do the Senators think this will work?
+Why did the Senators think this would work?

 (Ben Wikler)”…Senators are telling me that their phones have returned to normal, pre-Trump levels.
 A few dozen calls a day….”

-They think the resistance is tired.
-That although we’ll be angry, we’re ready to throw in the towel, resigned to our fate.
+They thought that the resistance was tired.
+That although we would be angry, we would be ready to throw in the towel, resigned to our fate.

 (Ben Wikler)”Unlike the House vote, where most people only noticed the onrushing train in the final 48 hours, we have 3 weeks to make this toxic…”

-Starting Monday, June 12th, please join us on a 3 week campaign to make the Senate understand that we won’t let them do this without a fight.
+So, on Monday, June 12th, we began a 3 week daily calling campaign to make the Senate understand that we won’t let them destroy our health care without a fight.

-So, unless we all have got a few million dollars lying around, let’s give them a preview on how we’ll vote in the next election.
+So, unless we all have got a few million dollars lying around, we gave them a preview on how we’ll vote in the next election.
 We continue to do that every day.

 Step 1: Your phone is your most effective weapon in this war.
 Call your Senators every day.
 Blue or Red, doesn’t matter.
 They all count the calls.
 Same issue, every day.
 Say the same exact thing every day.
 Doesn’t matter.
 Tell them how you’ll vote.

 (If you haven’t called your congresspeople before and it makes you nervous, we have instructions at the bottom…)

-Script for Republican Senators: I’m calling to urge Senator [Name] to vote NO on the AHCA.
-Most people are against it, including the President, who said it was mean.
-I would like Sen. [Name] to urge Mitch McConnell to slow the process down and conduct open, transparent hearings so the senate can create a bill a bill that actually helps all Americans, including families, women, children, the poor as well as the middle class of all ages, the disabled, and the elderly, I am AGAINST repealing or defunding the Affordable Care Act and I will be keeping Sen. [Name]’s actions in mind next time I vote.
+Script for all Senators: I’m calling to urge Senator [Name] to vote NO on the current healthcare bill.
+Until legislators conduct open, transparent hearings to create a bill a bill that actually helps all Americans, including families, women, children, the poor as well as the middle class of all ages, the disabled, and the elderly, I am AGAINST repealing or defunding the Affordable Care Act and I will be keeping Sen. [Name]’s actions in mind next time I vote.
 My zip code is [#####].
 Thank you.
 (Same script…every day…)

 Step 2: Write letters with stories about how access to healthcare was important to you or your family.
 Send them to your Senators, with permission to use them.